Down syndrome (Trisomy 21)

 Specimen Requirements

-FISH analysis can be performed as a SAT 24 hour study on interphase cells followed by complete CytoGenetic analysis
+FISH analysis can be performed as a STAT 24-hour study on interphase cells followed by complete Cytogenetic analysis

 Transport Temperature